 L350-362: As the MiFish primers behave stochastic in the PCR, please comment on the effect of your two PCR setup in terms of favorizing specific species and how you avoid the stochasticity to affect the quantitative estimates.
 Also, see my general comment 2.

 Please see the detailed discussion on these points above.
-If “the MiFish primers behave…” is meant to imply that these primers behave in a manner that is particularly differently than other primers, we were unable to find evidence for such, as detailed above.
-If instead this comment was speaking to PCR generically, we agree (and have published) that there are substantial differences in amplification rates among taxa, including when using the MiFish primers (39, 41, 46).
-Indeed, our model approaches this issue head on and handles this explicitly by assigning a unique value for the amplification efficiency to each taxon.
+If “the MiFish primers behave…” is meant to imply that these primers behave in a manner that is particularly differently from other primers, we were unable to find evidence for such, as detailed above.
+If instead this comment was speaking to PCR generically, we agree that there are substantial differences in amplification rates among taxa, including when using the MiFish primers (39, 41, 46).
+Indeed, our model approaches this issue head-on and handles this explicitly by assigning a unique value for the amplification efficiency to each taxon.

 If the comment speaks to sporadic MiFish amplification from the same starting material -- whereby a taxon is amplified in one reaction but not in a replicate reaction, this is a well-known phenomenon general to PCR with rare templates (16, 17, 22), and we document such behavior in this manuscript (see Supplemental Figures S1-S3).
 This phenomenon adds noise to the observations and limits the accuracy with which we might predict amplicon abundances (particularly rare ones), but it does not fundamentally change the interpretation of our observations or of our model.
 We mention this outcome in lines X-X in the current manuscript.

-It might also be possible that the reviewer’s comment is about the possibility of differential taxonomic assignment (“in terms of favorizing specific species”).
+It might also be possible that the reviewer’s comment is about the possibility of differential taxonomic assignment (“in terms of favoring specific species”).
 If so, there are dozens of previous studies benchmarking and validating the MiFish primer set both in vitro and in silico (2, 5, 7), and the MiFish 12S primer set used in conjunction with the bioinformatics pipeline of the Anacapa Toolkit bioinformatics has been rigorously tested for our study system (2).

 Regarding 2-step PCR, the expected values for amplicons are not different from a 1-step PCR -- the two are algebraically equivalent -- and our model predictions closely conform to our observations, suggesting that we capture the essential behavior of the amplification reaction.
 As detailed in the discussion above, we know of no previous research demonstrating that a two-step PCR favors individual-specific species (19).
 On the contrary, previous work has documented biases associated with single-step metabarcoding library preparations associated with unique index sequencing effects that are specifically avoided with two-step PCR library preparation (20).
 If the reviewer has specific literature references to share on any of these points, we would be happy to consult them.
 We are aware of discussions surrounding the choice of 1-step versus 2-step with regard to tag jumping, but this comment does not appear to be related to that issue because the reviewer later compliments us for our approach to index jumping (see below).